Self-improvement gets a bad name because of the smart salesmen who hijacked the term.

 For example, when you can sit down and read a Spanish novel, it means you mastered the Spanish language.
 You mastered building a business when that business is able to support your cost of living.
 You mastered seduction when you consistently get laid with attractive women.

-Can you tell that you mastered sending a message to the universe, meditation, yoga, astrology, smiling or praying?
+Can you tell that you mastered sending a message to the universe, meditation, yoga, astrology, smiling, or positive thinking?

 Self-Improvement Requires Persisting Through Mistakes And Failures

 The road to mastery is not a straight line.
 There are many bumps and detours along the way.
 We call them mistakes and failures.

 Have you ever wondered why ALL kids are able to learn their language, and adults usually have a hard time learning a language?

 It’s not because kids are smarter than adults.
 It’s because kids are not scared to make mistakes.
 They are not embarrassed to butcher the language until they get it right.
 They don’t care whether you laugh at their mistakes.
 Kids are not self-conscious.
 Kids don’t have shame.
 They persist until they achieve their goal.

 The essence of self-improvement is learning by mistakes and failures.
 Persistence involves making mistakes, correcting them, and moving on without feeling embarrassed.
 If you think you will embarrass yourself, you will not reach your goals.

 Snake oil salesmen know that people are afraid to fail or make mistakes, so they con people with fail-safe methods.